-However, in these cases, keep in mind God doesn’t want many of these prophecies to come true.
-The whole point is to bring attention to a problem, explain its consequences and repercussions, and leave the prophecy recipient(s) with a more informed choice of how to proceed with their lives.
+However, in these cases, keep in mind that God didn’t actually want these to come to pass!
+The whole point is to bring attention to a problem, explain its consequences and repercussions, and leave the prophecy recipient(s) with a more informed choice on how to proceed with their lives.

-“Then the word of the Lord came to me, saying, … ‘Look, as the clay is in the potter’s hand, so are you in my hand, O house of Israel.
-The instant I speak concerning a nation and concerning a kingdom, to pluck up, to pull down, and to destroy it, and if that nation … turns from its evil, I will relent of the disaster that I thought to bring upon it.
-And the instant I speak concerning a nation or kingdom, to build and to plant it, if it does evil in My sight and does not obey My voice, then I will relent concerning the good with which I said I would benefit it.’”
-(Jeremiah 18:5-10, NKJV, emphasis added)
+“Then the word of the Lord came to me, saying, ‘Am I not able, house of Israel, to deal with you as this potter does?’ declares the Lord.
+‘Behold, like the clay in the potter’s hand, so are you in My hand, house of Israel.
+At one moment I might speak concerning a nation or concerning a kingdom to uproot it, to tear it down, or to destroy it; if that nation against which I have spoken turns from its evil, I will relent of the disaster that I planned to bring on it.
+Or at another moment I might speak concerning a nation or concerning a kingdom to build up or to plant it; if it does evil in My sight by not obeying My voice, then I will relent of the good with which I said that I would bless it’” (Jeremiah 18:5-10, NASB, emphasis added)

 One example of this is in 1 Samuel 2-3.
 The High Priest of the time, Eli, had already heard a message from God about what would happen if his wayward sons’ behavior wasn’t appropriately addressed.
 If he continued to let them regularly commit adultery and manipulate the ceremonial sacrificial system in their favor, their lives and his lineage would be “cut short.”

-Since nothing had changed since the first warning, the consequences revealed to him earlier must now come to pass.
-Then his sons died in battle, followed by Eli’s passing upon hearing of their deaths.
+Since nothing had changed since the first warning, the consequences revealed to him earlier came to pass.
+His sons died in battle, and he died too, shortly after hearing of their deaths.

 Sometimes we can know information, but never really take it to heart.
 God knows that, and if need be, He can strategically send a messenger to call attention to what’s been forgotten or pushed away.